ryanholloway/yolo-frame-processing-api/README.md

 - Real-time frame capture and object detection with YOLO models.
 - Endpoint to get the latest annotated frame as JPEG.
 - Endpoint to get the latest detection results as JSON.
+- Endpoint to get the latest unprocessed frame as JPEG.
 - Ability to switch between supported YOLO models dynamically.
 - Fake mode to simulate camera capture and detections without hardware for development/testing.
+- Background caching of frames and detections for efficient API responses.

 ## Contents

 - `app.py`: Main Flask application implementing the API, detection loops, and fake image generation.
+- `config.py`: Configuration file containing model paths, class names, colors, and utility functions.
+- `camera.py`: Camera abstraction for device-agnostic frame capture (supports Raspberry Pi and fallback to fake mode).
 - `requirements.txt`: Python dependencies for the project.

 ## Installation